craws/OpenAtlas/install/upgrade/upgrade.md

     sudo python3 install/upgrade/database_upgrade.py
     sudo service apache2 restart

+### 8.5.0 to 8.6.0
+No database updates are required but the Python package xmltodict is needed:

+    sudo apt install python3-xmltodict

 ### 8.4.x to 8.5.0
 8.5.0.sql is needed but will be taken care of by the database upgrade script.